Varina, Virginia: Varina Plantation

+The name "Varina" was likely sourced from the state of Barinas, Venezuela, which was known for its high quality tobacco (cura seca) in the 1600s.

+The first occurrence of the name Varina was in 1632 which was ten years after the death of John Rolfe.

+A persistent but incorrect legend linking Varina Plantation with John Rolfe and Pocahontas arose in the mid-19th century.

 County seat and town

 The Native American massacre (Powhatan attack of 1622) resulted in the downfall of the Henricus settlement.
 The Varina settlement built up around much of Varina Plantation.
 Varina covered an area of 18 by 25 miles, but it later became known as Henrico.
 After that, Varina generally referred to the plantation.
 Varina became the county seat of Henrico when it was formed as one of the eight original shires of Virginia in 1634.

 In 1666, the first courthouse was built at Varina for Henrico County.
 Varina was established as an unincorporated community in 1680.

 By 1640, a church for Henrico Parish and other buildings were built either on the Varina plantation or in the settlement of Varina, but their location is unknown.
 By 1640, Varina was the site of the Henrico Parish glebe.
 From 1685 to 1694, Rev. James Blair was the minister at Varina Parish.
 He was made College of William & Mary's first rector in 1694 and was one of the founders of the school.
 After Blair, William Stith lived at the glebe at Varina.

 In 1741, the Henrico Parish church was relocated to the present location of St. John's Episcopal Church in the Church Hill section of Richmond.
 Varina remained the county seat of Henrico County until 1752, when the seat was relocated to the growing city of Richmond, located at the head of navigation on the north side of the James River.